Contexts

 -

-Run tests in Chrome on Windows, macOS, and Linux:
+Run tests in Chrome on all supported platforms:

 {